wsteadman/Steadman-Data-Science-Portfolio/Basic-streamlit-app/README.md

 # 🐧 Penguin Explorer App

-Welcome to the **Penguin Explorer**, an interactive and data-driven web application built using Streamlit.
+Welcome to the **Penguin Explorer**, an interactive web application built using Streamlit.
 This app allows users to explore and analyze Palmer Archipelago penguin data through intuitive visual tools.

 <br>